 - Enter the display name for your Action.

-You can change the display name for your Action at any time, however your Action will need to go through a full review process before users can invoke your Action using the new name.
+You can change the display name for your Action at any time; however, your Action will go through another full review process before users can invoke your Action using the new name.

 Optional: Specify location targeting

 By default, your Action is available in all regions as long as the user's device locale is set to an "English" variant (for example, American English or British English).

 The Location targeting setting controls regional availability for your Action.